ShwetaPawar0705/Autolabelling_frontend/README.md

 A React + TypeScript frontend for uploading and annotating videos with object detection and segmentation via websocket.

 Tech Stack:
-React
+1.React
-Typescript
+2.Typescript
-websocket for real-time updates
+3.websocket for real-time updates

 Installation:
 1. npm install